DEMEROL Drug Abuse and Dependence

 9.3 Dependence

-DEMEROL Injection should not be abruptly discontinued [see Dosage and Administration (2.4)].
-If DEMEROL Injection is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur.
-Some or all of the following can characterize this syndrome: restlessness, lacrimation, rhinorrhea, yawning, perspiration, chills, myalgia, and mydriasis.
-Other signs and symptoms also may develop, including: irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.
+DEMEROL Injection should not be abruptly discontinued in a physically-dependent patient [see Dosage and Administration (2.4)].
+If DEMEROL Injection is abruptly discontinued in a physically-dependent patient, a withdrawal syndrome may occur, typically characterized by restlessness, lacrimation, rhinorrhea, perspiration, chills, myalgia, and mydriasis.
+Other signs and symptoms also may develop, including irritability, anxiety, backache, joint pain, weakness, abdominal cramps, insomnia, nausea, anorexia, vomiting, diarrhea, or increased blood pressure, respiratory rate, or heart rate.

 Find DEMEROL medical information: